Exploiting Negative Capacitance for Unconventional Coulomb Engineering

 where angle brackets denote averaging over Fermi surface (FS), $q(\theta)$ is appropriately defined for the 2D system, and $N_{0}$ is the density of states at $E_{F}$ per spin per unit area.
-The Coulomb pseudopotential $\mu^{*}$ \cite{morelanderson} represents a renormalization of direct Coulomb repulsion ($\mu$) due to the large bandwidth for electron-electron scattering ($\sim E_{F}$) compared to environment-mediated screening ($\sim\hbar\omega_{0}$).
+The Coulomb pseudopotential $\mu^{*}$ \cite{morelanderson} represents a renormalization of direct Coulomb repulsion ($\mu$) due to the large bandwidth for electronic screening ($\sim E_{F}$) compared to environment-mediated screening ($\sim\hbar\omega_{0}$).
 Carrier pairing at accessible temperatures is expected when $\lambda - \mu^{*} > 0$ and sufficiently large ($\gtrsim 0.1$).

-In the long-wavelength regime, the problem can be fully specified by fixing values for the 2DES $n$ and $v_{F}$, and introducing a balancing parameter $\zeta$ defined as follows:
+In the long-wavelength limit, the problem can be fully specified by fixing values for the 2DES $n$ and $v_{F}$, and introducing a balancing parameter $\zeta$ defined as follows: